medplum/medplum/packages/docs/docs/bots/bots-in-production.md

 ## This Guide will show you

 - How to set up a repository to host the source code for your Bots.
-- Write a new `Bot` in Typescript.
+- Write a new `Bot` in TypeScript.
-- Create a new `Bot` resource and link it to your Typescript file.
+- Create a new `Bot` resource and link it to your TypeScript file.
 - Use the [Medplum Command Line Interface (CLI)](https://github.com/medplum/medplum/tree/main/packages/cli) to create and deploy your Bot to production.

 ## Setting up your Repository